The Independent Executive Marketplace

 In recent decades, we see more and more workers opting to work independently, on a project-by-project basis.
 Today’s professionals place a high enough premium on autonomy that they are willing to strike out on their own, even as the United States tax system, health care system, and other infrastructure are slow to catch up.
 And even though it means forfeiting certain fundamental employer-provided benefits, such as healthcare, retirement packages, and built-in professional development.

-The recent rise in independent contracting has been accompanied by a rising demand for interim talent.
+The recent rise in independent contracting has been accompanied by a rising demand for independent talent.
 More and more employers are integrating contingent workers into their operational strategy.

 Technological advances and intermediary platforms have been instrumental in allowing companies to tap into specialized skills and know-how on an as-needed basis.
 This flexibility in talent management is shown to cut costs and drive innovation by allowing companies to take more risks; being able to test a new business idea with a $500,000 “get it going fast and let’s see” model, rather than a fully drawn $5 million business plan with commitments to permanent staff, would ultimately enable them to find more promising opportunities.